describe-it/describe-it/readme.md

 If you feel like your library is just too small to justify incorporating a full-blown testing framework like PHPUnit or PHPSpec then it's possible that describe-it is your thing.
-It's super small and comes with just few dependencies.
+It's super small and comes with just few even smaller dependencies.

 ### Example